imagej/imagej2/README.txt

 Welcome to ImageJ 2.0 alpha 1

+IJ2 is currently made up of both IJ1 & IJ2 plugins.
+IJ1 plugins are distinguished
+with a small microscope icon next to their name in the menus.
+Commands implemented purely in IJ2 do not have this marker.

 There are a number of known issues with this release:

 The memory allocated to ImageJ is fixed at 512 mb

 Color is currently unsupported.
   * All images display in grayscale
   * Color images are separated into images with 3 channels

 The following toolbar tools are working.
 Unlisted tools are not.

   * Pan (hand icon)
   * Zoom (magnifying glass icon)
   * Probe (crosshairs icon)

+The Window menu is nonfunctional

 The following menu entries are working.
 Unlisted commands do not work.